 - takes time to reflect on the activity and answer questions

-- leaves mementos for the students, link to our Store
+- leaves mementos for the students (Search our Store)

 View our DiscoverE SlideShare Training on how to lead kids through a successful engineering outreach experience.
 You will learn how to prepare a hands-on activity, best practices for working with kids and how you can inspire kids with positive engineering messages.

 Start with the “Setting Up a Visit” handout to get tips on how to approach local schools and after-school programs about volunteering your time.